 This Ultrabook by Asus can be delivered by eRacks with up to 24 Gigabytes of RAM and up to 1 or even 2 Terabytes of SSD hard disk space.
+As a matter of fact this ultrabook has been ranked the number one among all of ultrabooks that you can find online, this is according to gadget reviews, which is a good indication that it will really serve it’s purpose and will cope up with your expectation.
 With its 15.6 inch 4K Ultra High Definition IPS screen and a view angle of about 170 degrees, eRacks/ZENBOOK15.UHD is really a great looking and powerful Ultrabook.

 As with all eRacks Systems products, this elegant looking Ultrabook will be delivered with your choice of Open Source operating system & software pre-installed and pre-configured.
 The operating system can be any flavor of Linux or BSD (We can even do other OSes like Haiku, etc on request).
 We will install and configure the OS fully before packaging your Ultrabook and sending it off your way.

 In fact, you can be sure that with your Ultrabook ordered through us, you will receive a powerful open source system, configured to the highest specifications according to your requirements.
 And you can also be sure that no one else can or will offer anything close to the laptop you will get from us.

 So, why not expand your laptop computing power to the next level with us.
 Contact us and ask about eRacks/ZENBOOK15.UHD.
 We’ll be happy to hear from you.